Lawrence W. Inlow Hall: History

 Inlow Hall was constructed in 2001 and designed by KCF-SHG Inc. and Ratio/Smith Group.
 The groundbreaking ceremony for the new 17,000-square-foot law school building was in the summer of 1998.
 The new three-story building contained a large law library and atrium.
 Initial construction began in the summer of 1999 and was estimated to cost $36 million.
 Donors for the construction included Anita C. Inlow with a gift of $5 million, Ruth Lilly with a gift $2 million specifically for the Ruth Lilly Library, John and Barbara Wynne with a gift of $1 million which led to the naming of a new courtroom/auditorium, and the Eli Lilly & Company with a gift of $800,000 which led to a naming opportunity.

 In 2020, IU alumnus Steve Tuchman and Reed Bobrick donated $4 million to the Indiana University Robert H. McKinney School of Law for the creation of an endowed scholarship and an endowed professorship.
 To honor this gift, the atrium in the law school building was named the Steve Tuchman and Reed Bobrick Atrium.

 Namesake

 Inlow Hall is named after Lawrence W. Inlow, a former attorney involved greatly in the Indianapolis community until his death.
 Anita C. Inlow, widow of Lawrence W. Inlow, former executive vice president and general counsel of Conseco, Inc., gifted $5 million to the construction of the new building, and Indiana University, subsequently, chose to name the building Lawrence W. Inlow Hall in 2001.
-Lawrence W. Inlow was a graduate of Harvard Law School and heavily involved in the Boy Scouts of America, the Carmel Dad's Club, and the Church Federation of Greater Indianapolis.
+Lawrence W. Inlow was a graduate of Harvard Law School.